-For the financial year ended 31 December 2019, three of the Directors, Mr Paul Abela, Mr Raymond Ciantar and Ms Angelique Maggi, occupied senior executive positions within the Group.
-The remaining three Directors, Dr Michael Borg Costanzi, Mr Lino Casapinta and Mr Victor Denaro serve as non-executive and independent Directors.
+For the financial year ended 31 December 2020, three of the Directors, Mr Paul Abela, Mr Raymond Ciantar and Ms Angelique Maggi, occupied senior executive positions within the Group.
+The remaining Directors, Dr Michael Borg Costanzi, Mr Lino Casapinta and Mr Victor Denaro (to 25th May, 2020) and Mr Joshua Zammit (from 25th May, 2020) serve as non-executive and independent Directors.
 These Directors are each free of any business, family or other relationship with the Issuer, its controlling shareholder or the management of either.

-In assessing the independence of Dr Borg Costanzi, Mr Casapinta and Mr Denaro, due notice has been taken of Section 5.117 of the Listing Rules.
+In assessing the independence of Dr Borg Costanzi, Mr Casapinta, Mr Denaro and Mr Zammit, due notice has been taken of Section 5.117 of the Listing Rules.